4GeeksAcademy/master-javascript-programming-exercises/exercises/146.3-ArrayToObject/README.md

 ## 📝 Instructions:

-1. Write a function called `transformEmployeeData` that transforms some employee data from one format to another.
+1. Write a function called `transformEmployeeData` that transforms a given employee data from one format to another.

 ## 📎 Example: